aisichenko/tutorial_series/README.md

 4. For **Title**, enter the name of your computer, such as andrei_macbook_air.
 Something specific to your computer.

-5. Now the hard part - generating the SSH key.
+5. For the **Key**, now that's the hard part - generating the SSH key.
 We'll do it once and that's it.
 Here's how.

-6a.
+6.

+  a.
 On Windows:

     * Open Git Bash and type `ssh-keygen -t rsa`
     * Press enter when it says Enter file...
     * No need for passphrase, press enter.
+Press enter again when prompted.
     * Type `cat ~/.ssh/id_rsa.pub`
     * Copy the output and paste in the Github "Key" box.
 Click **Add SSH key**.

-6b.
+  b.
 On Mac

     * Open Terminal and type `ssh-keygen -t rsa -b 4096 -C "aisichenko@ucsb.edu"` using your email.
     * Press enter when it says Enter file...
     * No need for passphrase, press enter.
+Press enter again when prompted.
     * Type `pbcopy < ~/.ssh/id_rsa.pub` which will automatically copy the key.
 Paste it in the Github "Key" box.
 Click to **Add SSH key**.

 7. Under Enable SSO, below your should see a button that says "Authorize" for the ucsb organization, click this.
 That's it.